TanStack/form/docs/framework/react/guides/ssr.md

 ```
 - Understanding `useFormState` Hook: This hook is pivotal in managing the state and actions of our form.
 Here, we provide it with an action `someAction` and an initial state derived from `formFactory.initialFormState`.
 This setup enables the component to  handle form submissions and state changes.

-- lets understand what is happening here, we need to use the `useFormState` hooks which give us the current state and the action.
+- Lets understand what is happening here, we need to use the `useFormState` hooks which give us the current state and the action.
 The way the hooks work is we have to give it an `action` in our case would be `someAction` and a initialState which for use would be `formFactory.initialFormState`

 - Benefits of `formFactory`: Much like the useForm hook, formFactory streamlines the process of form management.
 It provides us with necessary functionalities such as:
   - `useStore`: Observes and reflects the current state of the form on the client side.